 |Approved By and Date:||Executive Leadership Team||10-26-2020|

 - Once accepted to a program of study, the student will receive written instructions that define the screenings and detail how to complete the above requirements.

 - The process will be carried out with a facility partner approved company.

 - Results are verified and sent directly by the company to the contact person at the clinical/practicum facility for review no less than 10 days prior to the scheduled arrival of the student.

-- The clinical/practicum facility will notify the program chair of student(s) with any findings that would preclude the assignment of the student in their setting.
+- The clinical/practicum facility will notify the program head of student(s) with any findings that would preclude the assignment of the student in their setting.

-- The program chair will confirm the manner of the review with the facility to ensure that no error was made.
-The department chair will at no time be privy to the actual summary of results for the CBC, OIG Review, or Drug Screen.
+- The program head will confirm the manner of the review with the facility to ensure that no error was made.
+SCC faculty or staff will at no time be privy to the actual summary of results for the CBC, OIG Review, or Drug Screen.

 - Should a student be barred from completing clinical/practicum assignments with partnering agencies, SCC will not be able to ensure the completion of program requirements and graduation competencies.
 Inability of a student to complete program requirements and graduation competencies will result in suspension from the program.